April 11 address to the inaugural meeting of the Project for Public Spaces Leadership Council

 Congratulations again to the Project for Public Spaces on the inaugural launch of the placemaking leadership council, and thank you all for your commitment to Detroit.

-1 Solnit, Rebecca, Storming the Gates of Paradise: Landscapes for Politics, p.9 (University of California Press, Berkley: 2007).
+1 Solnit, R. Storming the Gates of Paradise: Landscapes for Politics, p.9 (University of California Press: 2007).

 3 For the first time in history, more than half of the world’s population now lives in towns and cities.
-By 2030, five billion people will inhabit cities.
+By 2030, 5 billion people will inhabit cities.
 United Nations Population Fund.

 4 “Make No Little Plans: Daniel Burnham and the American City.”
 Public Broadcasting Service.
 September 2010.

-5 Fraser, Donald M. Mayor of the City of Minneapolis.
+5 Fraser, D, M. Mayor of the city of Minneapolis.
 “The State of the Urban Environment: Minneapolis Urban Planning and Design in the 1990s.”
 November 1, 1990.

 7 Principles of Creative Placemaking.
 Artplace.